Compressed Sensing for Capability Localization in Large Language Models: Method

 While greedy approaches provide a reliable baseline for identifying task-specific heads, they scale linearly with the total number of attention heads $N$.
 Given that modern large language models contain thousands of heads, a $\Theta(N)$ search complexity becomes computationally prohibitive.
 To address this, we leverage techniques from Compressed Sensing to identify task-specific heads with significantly greater efficiency.

 The method relies on two key premises.
 The first is the \textit{sparsity assumption}: for any given task, only a small subset $k$ of the total $N$ heads ($k \ll N$) significantly contributes to model performance.
 The second is the \textit{additivity assumption}: we posit that for the purpose of ablation, the aggregate effect of removing multiple heads is approximately the sum of their individual marginal contributions.
 While neural networks are inherently non-linear, we assume that locally—relative to the model's baseline performance—the interactions between heads are dominated by their first-order additive effects.
+We do not claim that all heads in the model combine linearly, but merely that the influence of the few task-specific heads can be approximated as linear.

 Under these assumptions of sparsity and approximate linearity, theory from Compressed Sensing suggests that the critical heads can be recovered from a small number of measurements $M$, where $M \ll N$.
 Specifically, for sparse linear signals, recovery is possible with $M \approx O(k \log(N/k))$ measurements.
 This efficiency of recovery informally motivates our approach, offering the possibility of a substantial reduction in computational cost compared to the linear scaling of greedy methods.